kernwig/squarecue/README.md

 Copyright 2020,2024 -
 [GNU v3 licensed](LICENSE)

-SquareCue is a simply a tool for writing square dance singing call cue sheets in HTML, in a way that removes duplicated effort and adds consistency.
+SquareCue is a tool for writing square dance singing call cue sheets in HTML, in a way that removes duplicated effort and adds consistency.

+**New!** Set the BPM and highlight measures in time with the music!

-This is done simply with a CSS stylesheet and helper Javascript.
+This is done simply with a CSS stylesheet and some helper Javascript code, but you don't need to worry about that to use SquareCue.

 ## Features